edmundwsy/RAST_corridor_planning/README.md

 6. Clone the simulator from [GitHub](https://github.com/edmundwsy/uav_simulator).
-This repository provides a lightweight simulation and visualization environment for UAV system based on a [open-source project](https://github.com/HKUST-Aerial-Robotics/Fast-Planner).
+This repository provides a lightweight simulation and visualization environment for MAV system based on a [open-source project](https://github.com/HKUST-Aerial-Robotics/Fast-Planner).
 In our project, we only use the mapping, localization modules and ROS message.
 We will use it as a "fake" simulator, which means we only consider **ideal** mapping, localization and planning without any real physics and disturbance.

    ```shell
    git clone --recursive https://github.com/edmundwsy/uav_simulator.git